j624364/asca-rust/doc/doc-cli.md

                 - If neither -j nor -r is provided, asca will look for a file in the current directory.
     -w  <path>  Path to a wsca file containing the input words
-                - If this and -j are not provided, asca will look for a file in the current directory -c  <path>  Path of a wsca file to compare with the result -o  <path>  Desired path of the output file
+                - If this and -j are not provided, asca will look for a file in the current directory -l  <path>  Path to an alias file containing romanisations to and from.
+    -c  <path>  Path of a wsca file to compare with the result -o  <path>  Desired path of the output file
                 - If a directory is provided, asca will create an out.wsca file in that directory